 When I first heard about the Autoimmune Protocol (or AIP) diet, I felt the same way that most do… overwhelmed!
 What the heck was okay to eat?
 What wasn’t allowed?
 I have tons of AIP recipes on my blog, and now I’m excited to be sharing a complete AIP diet food list along with printable PDF guides, and explanations as to why certain foods are and are not compliant.

 First, what is the AIP diet?

-I have a blog post coming out next week that will explain this more in-depth, so stay tuned!
-But in the meantime, the autoimmune protocol diet is designed to lower inflammation to allow the body to heal.
-It’s meant to be a short term protocol to allow inflammation to reduce while healing autoimmune disease.
+The autoimmune protocol diet is designed to lower inflammation to allow the body to heal.
+It’s meant to be a short-term protocol to allow inflammation to reduce while healing autoimmune disease.
 You can read a full guide to the autoimmune protocol here!

 Does the AIP diet work for everyone that has an autoimmune disease?
 No. Does it help many?
 Yes!

 There are so many other factors in healing autoimmune disease rather than just diet alone, such as addressing infections and imbalances, sleep, stress reduction, movement, lifestyle changes, and more.
 We can’t expect diet alone to heal everything.

 However, food has a powerful impact that cannot be denied.
 In this blog post, we’re going to be focusing specifically on the foods that are allowed and not allowed on the autoimmune protocol, and a brief explanation as to why.